What is compound interest

 Albert Einstein was reported as saying “He who understands compound interest earns it, he who doesn’t, pays it.”

-As someone mastering the art of financial literacy, you will fully understand compound interest, and make sure it works for you and not against you.
+As someone mastering the art of financial literacy, you will fully understand what is compound interest, and make sure it works for you and not against you.